omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 ## Introduction

-In our [launch design introduction](designing-an-nft-drop), we discussed why success is important and why you should specify launch goals.
+In our [designing an NFT drop introduction](../designing-an-nft-drop/overview.md), we discussed why success is important and why you should specify launch goals.
 The next step is to understand the design decisions and trade-offs that can be made in designing your launch.
 These design decisions are called " **mechanics**" - they are key mechanics to consider when designing your launch are:

 1. **NFT utility and target user segment:** what are you actually selling?
 Why would someone buy it?
 Who would buy it?
 2. **Pricing:** What will the assets cost?
 What is the mechanism of the sale?